KelvinTegelaar/CIPP/Documentation/Installation.md

 ## Create an Azure Static Web App

 Create a Premium Azure Static WebApp in the Azure portal and use the CIPP Repo fork you've made as the source.
-Each time an update is executed you must create a pull based on the latest version to upgrade the frontend.
+Each time an update is executed, you must create a pull based on the latest version to upgrade the frontend.

 After creation, perform the following changes:
 - Attach the Function App to the functions